-Field Guide: Spring & Summer in Philly
+Field Guide: Philly Outdoors Fun

 It is sunny and nearly 70 degrees today in Philadelphia so my hopes for taking in warm-weather activities are at an all-time high.
-Cold breezes and wet rain have been bringing me down and with a back patio constantly teasing me any bit of sunshine and warm weather is much needed.
+Cold breezes and wet rain have been bringing me down and with a rowhouse back patio constantly teasing me, any bit of sunshine and warm weather is much needed.

 Below, a few of my favorite ways to spend time outdoors in Philly.

 Have we talked about how much free arts and culture Philadelphia has to offer?
 Walking this city is the best way to soak in the growing arts scene, more diverse and inclusive than ever.
 Local blogger, Conred Benner covers Philly street artists, with camera in tow on StreetsDept.com and now you can join him on walking tours (#StreetsDept2ndSat -- happening on the second Saturday of every month during warm weather) all over the city to meet the artists and community organizations you may not have been exposed to otherwise.
 I recently joined his South Philly street art tour and was blown away at how much art we pass by on a daily basis without knowing the artist, the story behind it, or even realizing it's art!
 From tile work to graffiti to yarn bombs to stickers to stained glass, there's such a beautiful community of mission-minded people who are covering this city with meaningful artwork and activism.
 Enjoy some of my favorite pieces below and sign up for a tour here.
 Tickets start at $15 and the tours usually last around two hours.